-\textbf{A Need for Practical Datasets.} The FEVER dataset is a great resource for studying and developing fact-verification systems.
-There are also other follow-up works that de-biased the claims~\cite{schuster2019towards}.
-However, it is limited in matching the practical challenges of fact-verification.
+\textbf{A Need for Practical Datasets.} As discussed in section~\ref{sec:limitations}, FEVER may be limited in matching the practical challenges of fact-verification.
 Therefore, there is a need to develop other datasets or augment FEVER with synthetic evidence to allow the development of models that adhere to the best practices of fact-verification.
 Claims should have multiple confirming or denying evidence pieces, and the evidence repositories could be partially contaminated to simulate potential adversaries.
-Our evidence manipulation attacks can promisingly contribute to constructing such datasets, similar to the line of work that constructs synthetic data to help detect real fake news~\cite{huang2022faking,luo2021newsclippings}.
+Our attacks could promisingly contribute to constructing such datasets, similar to the line of work that constructs synthetic data to help detect real fake news~\cite{huang2022faking,luo2021newsclippings}.

-\textbf{Other Attacks.} Our results in section~\ref{sec:know} show that there could be a trade-off between the generated evidence complexity and the attacks' success rate.
-Our approach of fine-tuning and sampling can have higher success while better imitating the dataset's distribution (Appendix~\ref{sec:embeddings_sim}).
-Other possible approaches would be to, during training, enforce the entailment between the claim and the generated evidence by stacking a Sequence-to-Sequence model with a verification model (similar to the task stacking in~\cite{bagdasaryan2022spinning}).
-Moreover, we focus on how to automate factual evidence manipulation.
-Other generative models' abuse threats (e.g., generating propaganda~\cite{bagdasaryan2022spinning}) are not the exact focus of our work; however, future work might find it useful to investigate their synergy with fact-checking.
-For example, Patel et al.~\cite{patel2021stated} probed models such as GPT-2 with subtle biased cues and showed that generations differed in terms of style, subjectivity, and the occurrence of controversial entities.
-It is still a question if similar patterns hold to affect the stance of the evidence with biased variations of the claim, e.g., using hedges, assertives, or factives~\cite{recasens2013linguistic} to cast doubts and uncertainty about a correct claim, or to strongly confirm a wrong claim.
-Finally, our work is not meant to be an exhaustive evaluation of all possible attacks as such evaluation might be intractable and can only grow with the improvements in language generation and understanding.
+\textbf{Other Attacks.} The results in section~\ref{sec:know} show that there could be a trade-off between the generated evidence complexity and the attacks' success rate.
+Our approach of fine-tuning and sampling can have higher success while better imitating the dataset's distribution.
+Other possible approaches would be to enforce the entailment between the claim and the generated evidence by training a Sequence-to-Sequence model with a verification model~\cite{bagdasaryan2022spinning}.
+Moreover, future work might study the effects of different prompts when generating evidence; e.g., is it possible to affect the stance of the evidence with biased variations (e.g., subtle linguistic cues~\cite{patel2021stated}) of the claim?
+Finally, our work is not meant to be an exhaustive evaluation of all possible attacks, as such an evaluation might be intractable and can only grow with the improvements in language generation and understanding~\cite{link_openai_ai_chatgpt}.